Manual Machining

 vise

 A workholding device with two jaws that grip and hold a workpiece in place.
-Vises are often used to hold workpieces on the mill.
+A vise is one of the most common workholding devices for the mill.

 ways

-Two parallel rails that guide the movement of a machine component.
+A pair of parallel rails that guides the movement of a machine component.
 Ways keep the mill worktable straight and parallel to the knee as it moves.

 worktable

 A machine component that supports the workpiece and any workholding devices.
-The worktable on a manual mill moves side to side and back and forth.
+The worktable, or table, on a manual mill moves side-to-side and back-and-forth.

 X axis

-The linear axis that represents motions and positions to the left or right of the operator.
-The X axis represents coordinate positions along the longest distance parallel to the worktable on a mill.
+An axis that represents linear motions and positions to the left or right of a mill operator.
+The X axis represents coordinates along the longest distance parallel to the worktable on a mill.